Astute-Systems/MediaX/USER_GUIDE.md

 Finalise the SAP session and RTP stream
 \snippet simple/receive.cc Receive example close

+\subsection other_code RTP Other encoders
+To swap to another encoder such as H.264 for video compression simply swap out the namespace for the required hardware accelleration

+For NVIDIA NVENC using Gstreamer use:
+\snippet simple/receive.cc Receive example nvidia

+For Intel's Video Accelleration API (VAAPI)
+\snippet simple/receive.cc Receive example vaapi

 \section gst Gstreamer examples
-The test scripts ./example/rtp-gst-test-rx.sh, ./example/rtp-gst-test-tx.sh runs the example program against gstreamer to ensure interoperability.
+The test scripts ./example/rtp-gst-raw-rx-\<colourspace>.sh, ./example/rtp-gst-raw-tx-\<colourspace>.sh runs the example program against gstreamer to ensure interoperability.

 Use this pipeline as a test payloader to make sure gstreamer is working: